 Pilgrimage — walking the path that thousands have walked before you, paving the path for those who will follow—can be transformative, challenging, and enlightening.
 Let us join in praying for the Archbishop of Canterbury as she walks the Becket Way, toward Canterbury and her installation.
 Stepping forward in faith, trusting in God’s call and purpose, holding with awe and wonder the journey.This is the first time in modern history that an Archbishop of Canterbury has walked a pilgrimage to Canterbury in the lead-up to their installation.
 Dame Sarah Mullally will be walking six days humbly as a pilgrim, meeting and praying with people along the way, and arriving for @choralevensong to finish.
 What a wonderful move by her.
 Such positive leadership.

 The route from St Paul’s Cathedral, London, to Canterbury Cathedral is fitting given she was previously the Bishop of London, so it’s a literal rite of passage towards her new post.
-To see the route she will be walking, visit the ‘Becket Way - Southwark to Canterbury’ route page on our website. www.britishpilgrimage.org/portfolio/pilgrims-way-to-canterbury![]()
+This route, known as the ‘Becket Camino - Southwark to Canterbury’ can be followed along the Thames Path, the Via Britannica and the Augustine Camino, which are all linked in this article on the historic significance of this moment: www.britishpilgrimage.org/news/historic-first-archbishop-walks-pilgrimage-to-canterbury-installation

 This is a big deal given that Thomas Cromwell banned pilgrimage in 1538 in an injunction, condemning ‘wandering to pilgrimages’, just as the Church of England was created.
 The practice of pilgrimage in Britain never fully recovered, until now.